BurkusCat/Burkus.Mvvm.Maui/README.md

 await navigationService.Push<TestPage>(navigationParameters);
 ```

 The `INavigationService` supports URI/URL-based navigation.
-Use the `.Navigate(string uri)` or `.Navigate(string uri, NavigationParameters navigationParameters)` methods to do more complex navigation.
+Use the `.Navigate(string uri)` or `.Navigate(string uri, NavigationParameters navigationParameters)` methods to do more complex navigation. **⚠️ WARNING**: URI-based navigation behavior is unstable and is likely to change in future releases.

 Here are some examples of URI navigation:
 ``` csharp